nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 The same idea is true for all the cloud specific services like provisioning and monitoring.
 We try to provide everything so that the deployment in the target IaaS is easy and painless:

 - Nuxeo is packaged (among other options) as Debian packages or a docker image
-    - We can easily setup Nuxeo on top of AMI
+    - We can easily setup Nuxeo on top of Amazon Machine Images
     - We can use CloudFormation and we provide a template for it
 - Nuxeo exposes its metrics via JMX
     - CloudWatch can monitor Nuxeo